 It is important to find out whether any of the lymph nodes near the breast contain cancer.
 This information is used to determine treatment and prognosis.

-Sentinel lymph node biopsy.
-In a sentinel lymph node biopsy, the surgeon finds and removes about 1 to 3 sentinel lymph nodes from under the arm that receive lymph drainage from the breast.
+- Sentinel lymph node biopsy.
+In a sentinel lymph node biopsy, the surgeon finds and removes a small number of lymph nodes from under the arm that receive lymph drainage from the breast.
 The pathologist then examines these lymph nodes for cancer cells.
-In general, an axillary lymph node dissection, see below, is preferred for inflammatory breast cancer.
+In general, a sentinel lymph node biopsy is not appropriate for inflammatory breast cancer, and an axillary lymph node dissection, see below, is preferred.

 Reconstructive or plastic surgery

-Women who receive a mastectomy may wish to consider breast reconstruction, which is surgery to rebuild the breast.
-Reconstruction may be done with tissue from another part of the body, or with synthetic or artificial implants.
-In inflammatory breast cancer, reconstruction may not be done at the same time as mastectomy, called immediate reconstruction, due to the need for radiation therapy.
-However, many women may consider future or delayed reconstruction.
+There are many methods to reconstruct the breast.
+It may be done with tissue from another part of the body or with synthetic or artificial implants.
+Certain options may be preferred for inflammatory breast cancer because radiation therapy (see below) is almost always needed.
 Talk with your doctor for more information and learn more about reconstruction options.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.

-Standard radiation therapy after a lumpectomy is external-beam radiation therapy given daily for 5 days per week (Monday through Friday) for 6 to 7 weeks.
-This usually includes radiation therapy to the whole breast first for 4 to 5 weeks, followed by a more focused treatment to the area where the tumor was located in the breast for the remaining treatments.
+Standard radiation therapy after a lumpectomy is external-beam radiation therapy given daily.
+This usually includes radiation therapy to the whole breast for several weeks, depending on whether the cancer had spread to the lymph nodes.
+It is then followed by a more focused treatment to the area where the tumor was located in the breast for the remaining treatments.
 This focused part of the treatment, called a boost, is standard for women with invasive breast cancer to reduce the risk of a recurrence in the breast.

 Radiation therapy can cause side effects, including fatigue, swelling of the breast, and skin changes.
 Skin changes may include redness, discoloration, and pain or burning, sometimes with blistering or peeling.
-Very rarely, a small amount of the lung can be affected by the radiation, causing pneumonitis, a radiation-related swelling of the lung tissue.
+Very rarely, a small amount of the lung can be affected by the radiation, causing pneumonitis, a radiation-related inflammation of the lung tissue.
 This risk depends on the size of the area that received radiation therapy.
 However, this tends to heal with time.
 In the past, with older equipment and radiation therapy techniques, people who received treatment for breast cancer on the left side of the body had a small increase in the long-term risk of heart disease.
 Modern techniques are now able to spare most of the heart from the effects of radiation therapy.

 Learn more about the basics of radiation therapy.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
-Any person, regardless of age or type and stage of cancer, may receive palliative care.
-It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the cancer often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of cancer, may receive this type of care.
+And it often works best when it is started right after a cancer diagnosis.
+People who receive palliative care along with treatment for the cancer often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
-Talk with your doctor about the goals of each treatment in the treatment plan.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+You may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy, surgery, or radiation therapy.

 Metastatic inflammatory breast cancer

-If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
+If cancer has spread to another part in the body from where it started, it is called metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
-Also, clinical trials might be an option.
-Learn more about getting a second opinion before starting treatment, so you are comfortable with your treatment plan chosen.
+Clinical trials might also be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 Your treatment plan may include a combination of the treatments discussed above.
 However, surgery and radiation therapy may be used more often to manage symptoms in other parts of the body than to treat the cancer.
 Palliative care will also be important to help relieve symptoms and side effects.

-For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+For most people, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 Finishing treatment and the chance of recurrence

 People with recurrent cancer often experience emotions such as disbelief or fear.
-Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

-If treatment fails
+If treatment does not work

-This diagnosis is stressful, and advanced cancer may be difficult to discuss.
-However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
-Making sure a person is physically comfortable and free from pain is extremely important.
+This diagnosis is stressful, and for many people, advanced cancer may be difficult to discuss.
+However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
+Making sure a person is physically comfortable and emotionally supported is extremely important.

-Patients who have advanced cancer and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
+People who have advanced cancer and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for people with cancer.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.